NicoJanE/WSL-Development-Stack-Native-Win32-CPP/Howtos/howto_create_a_dev_container.md

 ### Open the Application Environment in VS Code (@host)

 - Press CTRL-SHIFT-P or F1 and start typing  **WSL: Connect to WSL using distro in new Window...**
-- Select you WSL container
+- Select your WSL container
 This opens a new VSC Window with the container.

 ### Open Folder and building your app